18 best sales tools to help you close more deals

 Email personalization with user-behavior-based recommendations

-Frequency caps that enable the organization to prevent unsubscribes by limiting the number of emails a customer receives each day
+Frequency caps that deter unsubscribes by limiting the number of emails per customer receives

-Propensity modeling to help companies predict the likelihood a given customer will buy
+Propensity modeling to predict the likelihood a customer will convert

-Omnichannel messaging across all channels including email, social networks, Google Ads and product pages
+Multi-channel messaging across email, social networks, Google Ads, and product pages

-Channel optimization that empowers organizations to instantly try new channels, free from the need to embark on costly engineer and analytics projects.
+Channel optimization that empowers organizations to instantly try new channels without costly engineering and analytics projects

 In the sales automation category, the way Segment examines real-time audience behavior is unique.
-The software can instantly create custom campaigns based on behaviors.
-For example, Segment can automatically send a cart abandonment or “act fast” email when a user drops off the funnel.
+The software can instantly create custom email campaigns based on behaviors.
+For example, Segment can automatically send an“act fast” email when a user abandons their cart.

-Zapier is a subscription-based integration platform that allows teams to connect their applications and automate their workflows.
-One notable feature is Zapier’s ability to connect hundreds of web apps, including popular apps you’re probably already using.
-This tool can interact with Facebook Lead Ads, LinkedIn Sales Navigator, Pipedrive, Slack, Zoom, QuickBooks, Google Sheets, Google Docs, Gmail and more.
+Zapier is a subscription-based integration platform that helps teams connect their applications and automate their workflows.
+Zapier can connect hundreds of web apps, including Facebook Lead Ads, LinkedIn Sales Navigator, Pipedrive, Slack, Zoom, QuickBooks, Google Sheets, Google Docs, Gmail, and Microsoft Outlook.

 As an integration platform and sales tool, Zapier is one of the easiest to use.
 For the most part, it works in the background.
 When a user needs to launch Zapier, they can access what they need in a click or two — or set up automated triggers when they notice opportunities for automation.
-This is a three-step process:

 Companies can eliminate redundant activities and manual tasks like data entry with Zapier by pulling data from multiple sources.
 It’s a champion time-saver.

-These 15 sales tools are the tip of the iceberg.
-When you start your search, you’ll quickly discover tools to track activity, organize and manage your paperwork and help you with many other activities.
+The sales tools above are the tip of the iceberg.
+When you start your search, you’ll quickly discover tools to track activity, organize and manage your paperwork, and help you with many other activities.

 As you evaluate sales tools, follow these best practices:

-Include relevant stakeholders in your decision about each tool, especially the people who will need to interact with it regularly
+Include relevant stakeholders in your decision about each tool — especially the people who will use it regularly

-Thoroughly vet vendors that are new to you because untrustful vendors do operate in this sector
+Thoroughly vet unfamiliar vendors, because untrustworthy vendors do operate in this sector

-Evaluate the security measures the vendor has in place because bad actors have been known to infiltrate and use CRMs to scam customers
+Evaluate the vendor’s security measures because bad actors have been known to infiltrate CRMs to scam customers

-Approach your search with the caveat that sales tools aren’t magical, although some of them can do pretty magical things.
-However, some problems relate to issues that teams won’t be able to address with sales tools.
+Approach your search with the caveat that sales tools aren’t magical (although some can do pretty magical things for your bottom line).
+However, some problems are caused by issues that teams can’t address with sales tools.

-Interpersonal issues among sales staff, for example, could be improved by implementing new tools that reduce frustrating tasks.
-However, if the problem is that strong personalities are clashing, sales tools are unlikely to provide much help in solving the problem.
+Interpersonal issues among salespeople, for example, could be improved by implementing new tools that reduce frustrating tasks.
+However, if the problem is that strong personalities are clashing, sales tools are unlikely to solve the problem.

 Sometimes, the answer lies in choosing the best sales tools for your needs.
-Other times, a new management approach is in order.
-Before you invest in sales tools, carefully consider your unique pain points and what’s needed to solve them.
+Other times, a new sales management approach is in order.
+Before you make a big investment in sales tools, carefully consider your unique pain points and what’s needed to solve them.